 - 1/4 tsp salt

-- 2 tbsp sugar (optional)
+- 2 Tbsp sugar (optional)

-- Mix in the remaining ingredients into your batter.
-If you used wheat flour, mixture will have developed gluten.
-Don’t worry about being gentle, just mix until you have a smooth batter.
+- Mix the remaining ingredients into your batter.
+Don’t worry about being gentle, just mix everything until you have a smooth batter.